bluecatlabs/gateway-workflows/Community/meraki_importer/README.md

 3. **jqGrid**
 This workflow requires jqGrid.
 Download jqGrid from [HERE](http://www.trirand.com/blog/?page_id=6).
-After downloading, extract the following two files: *"ui.jqgrid.css"* and *"jquery.jqGrid.min.js"*.
+After downloading, extract the following three files: *"ui.jqgrid.css"*, *"jquery.jqGrid.min.js"* and *"grid.locale-xx.js"*.
+*"grid.locale-xx.js"* will change depending on the locale you choose to use.
+(For instance, for Japan it will be *"grid.locale-ja.js"*)
-Copy the two files to `/portal/static/js/vendor/jqgrid/` inside the Bluecat Gateway container.
+Copy the three files to `/portal/static/js/vendor/jqgrid/` inside the Bluecat Gateway container.
 Make a new director `jqgrid` under `/portal/static/js/vendor/` if none exists.

 ## Usage
 1. **Setting Meraki Importer Parameters**
-Set the following parameters.
+Click *"Cisco Meraki Configuration"* to open up parameter settings menu and set the following parameters.

     <img src = "img/meraki_importer1.jpg" width = "600px">